johnmerchant/johnmerchant.github.io/README.md

 ## Structure and design

-* Minimalistic structure, just index.html, site.css and site.js along with site index
+* Minimalistic structure, just a static index.html, site.css and site.js

 * [Semantic markup](https://html.com/semantic-markup/).
 For example, `<section>`, `<ul>` and `<article>`.
 This structures the page content semantically, allowing for improved accessibility with screen readers and improved search engine content parsing.